 Wow, MurasakiNeko, you pretty much nailed it.

-I am with a credit union (non-profit institution for finance) and there are virtually NO FEES, awesome :)posted about 2 years ago
+I am with a credit union (non-profit institution for finance) and there are virtually NO FEES, awesome :)posted almost 3 years ago

 Make Her Feel Welcome with Chic Points

 10 points - Become a fan